Africa Editor – French

-Apply online here.
-The deadline for applications is Thursday, February 11th at 11:59pm Pacific Standard Time.
+We are no longer accepting applications.
+The deadline for applications is Thursday, March 11 at 11:59pm Pacific Standard Time.
 On the application, you will be asked to fill out basic contact information, pay rate expectations, reference information (2), and to upload the following two documents:

 - Cover letter – please provide specific examples of your experience related to this position, as well as specific examples of your ability to work effectively from home and meet deadlines (1-2 pages)